mmtrt/gitkraken-snap-unofficial/README.md

   <br />
   gitkraken
 </h1>
 > This snap is picked up by upstream developers so it is now released by Axosoft.
-It has been good 8 months since I released this snap.
+It has been good 8 months since I released this snap unofficially.

 ## Continue getting the updates of this snap